Data & Analytics · Mid level · Updated August 2026

 • Ignore the spreadsheet chaos your work replaced

-Notice the inversion: "created 50+ reports" and "consolidated 90 reports into 12" describe opposite instincts, and hiring managers are scarred by the first one.
+Notice the inversion: "created 50+ reports" and the example's lead bullet ("consolidated 90+ reports into 12") describe opposite instincts, and hiring managers are scarred by the first one.
 Report factories created the sprawl; you want to be the person who ended it.

 One number, one definition: the semantic-model story